Common Names

 Mechanism of Action

-Calcium plays an important role in a variety of muscular, vascular, neurological, hormonal, and enzymatic reactions throughout the body.
+Calcium plays an important role in a variety of muscular, vascular, neurological, hormonal, and enzymatic reactions.
 Calcium reserves are found mostly in the bones, helping to maintain skeletal structure.

 The association of supplemental but not dietary calcium with increased cardiovascular risk could be related to their differing, acute effects on serum calcium (45).
-Calcium supplementation may fail to compensate for renal calcium loss, resulting in increased circulatory calcium that could lead to coronary artery deposits (46).
-Reduced dietary calcium may cause calcium depletion in membrane storage sites resulting in less stability of vascular smooth muscle cell membranes, as optimal concentrations stabilize these membranes, inhibit calcium entry into cells, and reduce vasoconstriction (47).
-Other researchers suggest that gastrointestinal events associated with calcium supplements may account for an increase in self-reported cardiovascular events (18).
+Supplementation may fail to compensate for renal calcium loss, resulting in increased circulatory calcium that could lead to coronary artery deposits (46).
+Reduced dietary intake may cause calcium depletion in membrane storage sites decreasing stability of vascular smooth muscle cell membranes, as optimal concentrations stabilize these membranes, inhibit calcium entry into cells, and reduce vasoconstriction (47).
+Gastrointestinal events associated with calcium supplements may also account for an increase in self-reported cardiovascular events (18).

 Warnings